Long Beach (90846) Consumer Disputes Report — Case ID #110070487453

 Step 1: Filing and Initiation

-Within Long Beach, the arbitration process begins when you file a written demand for arbitration, typically governed by the rules of the chosen arbitration institution (e.g., AAA or JAMS).
+Within the claimant, the arbitration process begins when you file a written demand for arbitration, typically governed by the rules of the chosen arbitration institution (e.g., AAA or JAMS).
 California courts often reference the California Arbitration Act (CA Civil Code section 1280 et seq.) and arbitration-specific rules.
 Deadlines for filing vary depending on the arbitration agreement but generally require submission within six months of dispute or as specified in the contract.
 The filing includes your claim statement, factual allegations, and a concise list of damages sought, all prepared in accordance with institutional or ad hoc rules.

 Step 2: Arbitrator Appointment

 After filing, arbitrators are selected either through mutual party agreement, appointment by the institution, or, if applicable, by default rules.
-In Long Beach, the process usually takes 2-4 weeks, depending on arbitrator availability.
+In the claimant, the process usually takes 2-4 weeks, depending on arbitrator availability.
 Arbitrators must disclose conflicts of interest under the AAA’s Code of Ethics — failure to do so can provide grounds for challenge per California rules.
 The process ensures impartiality, but parties can request strikes or ratify appointments within procedural limits.

 Step 3: Hearing and Evidence Exchange